 PBN Lab vs Domain Reanimator v/s DomCop v/s Domain Hunter Gatherer

-Updated: 2nd June 2017 - Much to my surprise, this article has been continously getting traffic for a bunch of keywords like PBN Lab coupon, Domain Reanimator coupon, DomCop coupon and Domain hunter gatherer coupon.
-This article is a non-biased review of the top expired domain crawlers out there and giving out coupons would undermine the honesty for the review.
+For the last few months, this review has been ranking for various search phrases like "pbn Lab coupon", "domain reanimator coupon", "domcop coupon" and "domain hunter gatherer coupon".
+Please note, that this article is a non-biased review of the top expired domain crawlers out there and giving out coupons would undermine the honesty of the review.
 Hence, if you are here for the coupon, I am sorry my friend.
 You will have to look elsewhere.
 However, if you are here to find the best expired domains crawler for your business, you have come to the right place.

-If you only want to purchase one or two domains, you are better off buying them from a domain broker.
-Setting up and expired domain crawler software takes time and you have to scrape through thousands of websites to find a handful of good domains.
+If you only want to purchase a handful of domains, you are better off buying them from a domain broker.
+Setting up any expired domain crawler software takes time and you have to scrape through thousands of websites to find a handful of good domains.
 You will therefore find value in such software only if you need to purchase a large number of domains.

 By now you should know whether this article is for you or not, and so without further ado, let's dive right in

-I signed up with PBN Lab in mid 2015 for their largest plan at $249/mo.
-Sadly I did not take many screenshots while I was actively using it and I canceled their subscription towards the end of 2015.
+I signed up with PBN Lab for their largest plan at $249/mo.
+Sadly I did not take many screenshots while I was actively using it and I canceled their subscription in just a few months.
 I also did not store any statistics of the total number of domains that were found over the few months that I used it.
 So take my review without any hard data to back it up.
 I shall also refrain from throwing any numbers out there.

 PBN Lab Pros: